PriyankaThole1905/ksb-product-chatbot/README.md

-# 🤖 KSB Product Information Chatbot
+# 🤖 KSB Web-Product Information Chatbot

 An **AI-powered multilingual chatbot** designed to provide accurate and context-aware answers about **KSB products and services**.
 This project integrates **web scraping, NLP preprocessing, embeddings, FAISS vector search, and Ollama LLM** with a **Streamlit-based chatbot interface**.